-At the same time, manufacturers are finding Direct-to-Consumer (DTC) sales add another layer of profit to their bottom line.
+At the same time, drop-shipping suppliers are finding Direct-to-Consumer (DTC) sales add another layer of profit to their bottom line.
 They can provide the service, yet continue to avoid the time-consuming and costly side of dealing directly with consumers.
-Basically, retailers and manufacturers have found a way to use the internet to split the labour and expense involved in the sales process while sharing the higher margins, resulting in more profit for both parties and a happier customer.
+Basically, retailers and wholesale suppliers have found a way to use the internet to split the labour and expense involved in the sales process while sharing the higher margins, resulting in more profit for both parties and a happier customer.

 What Motivates Retailers to Try eCommerce and Drop Shipping?